doanthuan/doanthuan.github.io/index.md

       <tbody><tr>
         <td width="70%" valign="middle">
         <p>
-          Currently working as a Machine Learning Engineer at <a href="https://www.hcltech.com/">HCLTech</a> in Ho Chi Minh City, Vietnam, with a focus on developing innovative solutions using Gen AI and LLMs.
+          Currently working as a Machine Learning Engineer with a focus on developing innovative solutions using Gen AI and LLMs.
         </p>
         <p>
           Over 10 years of software engineering experience, with 5 years specializing in machine learning and AI.